 Achieving and maintaining economic stability is vital for parents because children depend on stable financial support.
 Parents who owe child support need steady income to make payments.
 To increase parents’ ability to pay, many child support programs help connect parents to work – mostly through referral programs.
-Connecting unemployed or underemployed parents to employment services makes good sense and great customer service.
+Many states can connect unemployed or underemployed parents to employment services.

 Top Job Services Links

 Published: April 18, 2016CareerOneStop is sponsored by the U.S. Department of Labor and offers visitors information on career exploration, training, and jobs.